How Welsh Government use your data for Lifelong Learning

-The learning programme you are about to enrol on is funded either directly by the Welsh Government or part funded via the European Social Fund (ESF) through the Welsh Government.
+The learning programme you are about to enrol on is funded either directly by the Welsh Government or part funded via the European Social Fund (ESF) approved operations (through the Welsh Government).

 The Welsh Government will be the data controller for the personal information you provide.

 If your programme is ESF funded, you will be asked by your learning provider to supply additional evidence such as a passport, recent payslip or qualification certificate.
 A copy of this evidence will be kept by your learning provider for ESF audit purposes, and a sample of learner evidence across providers will be sent to the Welsh Government.